sajjadGG/book-python/about/workshop-advanced.rst

 ===========
 .. include:: src/advanced-description.rst

-.. tip:: If you're interested in training course on topics from this book, please email me at matt@astrotech.io
+.. tip:: If you're interested in this training course, please email me at matt@astrotech.io

 Agenda